-Investment Banker in Sell-Side M&A
+Role of the Investment Banker in Sell-Side M&A

 In sell-side M&A, the investment banker takes on several roles, including:

 Bankers prepare the teaser document, which provides the major highlights of the business, including the financials.
 It also includes the investment rationale and unique selling proposition (USP) of the company.
 However, it doesn’t disclose the identity of the target company.
-The banker tries to reach out to strategic investors that are in a similar business or even to private equity players who might be interested in the business.
-The objective is to maximize the number of participants, so that the more competitive it becomes, the better valuation can be achieved.
+The banker tries to reach out to strategic investors who are in a similar business or even to private equity players who might be interested in the business.
+The objective is to maximize the number of participants so that the more competitive it becomes, the better valuation that can be achieved.

 The NDA clause also restricts the potential buyer from soliciting the seller’s employees, customers, etc. Generally, the terms and conditions of the NDA vary from company to company in sell-side M&A. It is the responsibility of the banker to negotiate the same and make it favorable from the seller’s point of view.

 Once the definitive agreement is signed, the buyer and seller may need to get approval from various regulatory bodies.
-In order to finalize the deal as soon as possible, the banker acts as an intermediary and gets all the documents exchanged between all concerned parties.
+In order to finalize the deal as soon as possible, the banker acts as an intermediary and gets all the necessary documents exchanged between all concerned parties.

-CFI is a leading provider of financial modeling courses for investment banking professionals.
+Thank you for reading CFI’s guide to an investment banker in sell-side M&A. CFI is a leading provider of financial modeling courses for investment banking professionals.
 To help you advance your career, check out the additional resources below: